linttrapmedia/oem/README.md

 # oem
+## A novel UI library for writing reactive html with vanilla javascript

 [oem.js.org →](https://oem.js.org)

 ## Why?
 I wanted a standards-compliant, reliable, unchanging, lightweight reactive dom library that could serve as a layer one utility library to build out a suite of self-contained web components.